Intensive, consultation-based résumé writing:

 People who knew my work occasionally asked me for help with résumés.
 When they saw the results, they always told me I should make a specialty of it.
 Eventually I did, starting Crystal Résumés in 2008, a few years after moving to Minnesota.

-I serve clients all over the U.S., and I’ve worked directly with clients around the world to create international CVs for foreign employment.
+I serve clients all over the U.S., and I’ve worked directly with clients in the U.S. and around the world to create international CVs for foreign employment.
 Of course, I have a strong client base where I live, in the Minneapolis—St. Paul metro area and the Upper Midwest.
-(I’m located in Plymouth, MN.)
+(I’m located in Plymouth, MN, near 494 and 55.)

 Letters after my name?
 I could put “M.A.” if I wanted to.
-B.A. and M.A. in Philosophy, with three years of grad school on academic fellowships.
+B.A. and M.A. in Philosophy, including three years of grad school on academic fellowships.
 I sweated blood for that.
-But, as guarantees of even minimal competency in any professional or intellectual skills or knowledge, those degrees are meaningless to anyone who doesn’t know me.
-I'm also IRTFM-qualified in several key technical specialties and software applications—backed up by years of professional experience for the sort of clients listed above.
+But, as guarantees of even minimal competency in any professional or intellectual skills or knowledge, those degrees are meaningless to anyone who doesn’t already know me.
+I'm also IRTFM-qualified in several key technical specialties and software applications—validated by years of professional experience for the sort of clients listed above.

 Beware of imitations!
 Remember: it’s crystalresumeS-dot-com.